anubhavparas/quadrotor_control_ppo/README.md

-## Low-level autonomous control and tracking of quadrotor using reinforcement learning
+## Low-level autonomous control and tracking of quadrotor using reinforcement learning - Proximal Policy Optimization

 #